USEPA/e-manifest/docs/src/Services/Manifest/correct.md

     4.2 If no errors or warnings were generated during the validation process, the service will perform the following
     steps:

-    - If the current manifest status is either `"Signed"` or `"Corrected"`, then the service creates a new manifest version with the provided Manifest information.
-The service assigns the `"UnderCorrection"` status to the new manifest version.
+    - If the current manifest status is either `Signed` or `Corrected`, then the service creates a new manifest version with the provided Manifest information.
+The service assigns the `UnderCorrection` status to the new manifest version.
-    - If the current manifest status is `"UnderCorrection"`, then the service updates the existing Manifest with the provided Manifest information.
+    - If the current manifest status is `UnderCorrection`, then the service updates the existing Manifest with the provided Manifest information.
     - Returns manifest Tracking Number, operation status, and operation date and warning(s) report to the requester.